Greeting To The Sun is one of the top things to do in Zadar.

 Budget

-I stayed at Downtown Boutique Hostel, which offers dorm rooms at a shoestring price and private rooms at an affordable price.
+Downtown Boutique Hostel offers dorm rooms at a shoestring price and private rooms at an affordable price.
+It also offers private rooms at an affordable price.
 It’s centrally located on the Zadar Peninsula, the staff is friendly and there are common areas to meet other travelers in.

 Classy Design Accommodation is new and stylish and centrally located in the old town area of Zadar, near Five Wells Square.
 Some rooms have a kitchen with a microwave.